h3xduck/TripleCross/README.md

 #### Injecting shellcode in a code cave
-A code cave can be found by reverse engineering an ELF if ASLR and PIE are off, but usually that is not possible.
+A code cave can be found by reverse engineering an ELF if ASLR and PIE are off, but usually that is not the case.
 The eBPF program issues a request to an user space rootkit program that uses the /proc filesystem to locate and write into a code cave at the .text (executable) section.

 <img src="docs/images/lib_injection-s3.png" float="left">